TigreGotico/pombo_correio/README.md

 2. **Browser Navigation**: The script navigates to the Inspirobot homepage, clicks the "Generate" button, waits for the image to appear, and then retrieves the URL of the image.

-3. **Running the Script**: When the script is run, it will print the URL of the generated inspirational image to the console.

 ### Requirements

 - **Python**: Make sure you have Python installed.